-This is a common question that comes up frequently from chinchilla owners or individuals who are in the beginning process of adopting a new chinchilla.
+This is a common question that comes up frequently from chinchilla owners, or those who are in the beginning process of adopting a new chinchilla.

-When chinchillas deal with dental issues, it can be life-threatening relatively easily and quickly.
+When chinchillas deal with dental issues, it can become life-threatening relatively easily and quickly.

-It can cause infections, pain, and create your chinchilla to stop eating when issues with their teeth or overgrown teeth persist and present themselves.
+It can cause infections and pain, and can cause your chinchilla to stop eating, when overgrown teeth or other issues with their teeth present themselves and persist.

-Now that we have some of the basics addressed let’s begin diving into some of the details about what you need to be looking for with your chinchilla and how to recognize healthy teeth vs. chinchilla teeth that may need attention.
+Now that we have some of the basics addressed, let’s get into some of the details about what you need to be looking for with your chinchilla and how to recognize healthy teeth vs. chinchilla teeth that may need attention.

-It’s tough to know when your chinchilla may be in pain or have a tooth issue if you don’t understand what you’re looking for.
+It’s tough to know when your chinchilla may be in pain or have a tooth issue, if you don’t understand what you’re looking for.
+That’s for sure.

-Let’s ensure that this isn’t the case for you, and you have a good understanding.
+Let’s ensure that this isn’t the case for you, and that you have a good understanding.

-When your chinchilla’s teeth begin to fade to a more yellowish tint, it could indicate that your chinchilla needs some additional calcium.
+When your chinchilla’s teeth begin to fade to a more yellowish tint, it could indicate that it needs some additional calcium.

 If that’s the case, you can begin by offering more alfalfa hay to help bring your chinchilla’s calcium levels back to normal.

-If this doesn’t take care of the problem, it’s probably best to stop trying to home remedy the issue and consult with a vet that’s certified to work with chinchillas.
+If this doesn’t take care of the problem, it’s probably best to stop trying to home remedy the issue and consult with a vet who is certified to work with chinchillas.

-If you need further information about the best hay recommendations for chinchillas, you can view my post here.
+If you need further information about the best hay recommendations for chinchillas, you can view my article on the subject here.

-However, I highly recommend using a vet to complete this procedure.
+Technically, yes.
+You can trim a chinchilla’s teeth.
+However, I highly recommend having a vet perform this procedure.

-A mistake, such as splitting the tooth or going too short, can result in significant pain and further complications.
+A mistake, like splitting a tooth or cutting it too short, can result in significant pain and further complications.